inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- Herbert Hoover
 You possess a mind not merely twisted, but actually sprained.
 Von Neumann was the subject of many dotty professor stories.
-Von Neumann supposedly had the habit of simply writing answers to homework assignments on the board (the method of solution being, of course, obvious) when he was asked how to solve problems.
+Von Neumann suppdly had the habit of simply writing answers to homework assignments on the board (the method of solution being, of course, obvious) when he was asked how to solve problems.
 One time one of his students tried to get more helpful information by asking if there was another way to solve the problem.
 Von